Daniel-Parke/WiseWattage/README.md

 The model is created by initializing Class objects which conduct the appropriate modeling when created.
 The models simulated can then be accessed using `.xxx` notation, with some basic time series data aggregation methods already built in.
 These models are returned as DataFrames, with the library being built with a focus on using it offline for personal data analysis.
 <br>

+## Import required packages (this will be simplified once project class created):
 ```python
 # Import required packages, assumes location is root of folder containing downloaded scripts.
 from meteo.Site import Site